Dakshatha1609/NeoConsult_AI_Project_Booking_Assistant/README.md

 EMAIL_USER = "your_email@gmail.com"
 EMAIL_PASSWORD = "your_app_password"

+Note: These credentials should not be committed to the repository for security reasons.
+They are configured only in the deployment environment.

+Access Instructions:

+Open the live demo link above.
+Upload the company brochure (neoconsult_brochure.pdf).
+Ask document-related queries or initiate a project consultation booking. view and manage bookings via the Admin Dashboard in the sidebar.

-Summary:
+Deployment Summary:

+Hosting Platform: Streamlit Cloud
+Frontend: Streamlit
+Backend: Python + SQLite
+Secrets Management: Streamlit Cloud Secrets
+Status: Successfully deployed and accessible online

-This project demonstrates an end-to-end AI-powered booking system integrating:
+Summary - This project demonstrates an end-to-end AI-powered booking system integrating:

 RAG-based document querying
 Dynamic conversation handling